OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 All entries must either be in the English language or be subtitled in the English language.

-All film submissions must be uploaded or postmarked by the particular discount deadline, ie. for student films entering their film on WAB before March 15th to qualify for the waiver, or animation before March 31st, online screeners and dvds MUST be uploaded or postmarked ON or BEFORE the deadline, or the entry will be disqualified and required to submit with the proper submission fees.
+All film submissions must be uploaded by the particular discount deadline, ie. for student and animated films entering their film on WAB before March 31st to qualify for the waiver, online screeners MUST be uploaded ON or BEFORE the deadline, or the entry will be disqualified and required to submit with the proper submission fees.

-SCAD Students and SCAD Alum must request waiver codes via firstname.lastname@example.org prior to submitting their film through WAB.
+SCAD Students and SCAD Alum, and festival alum must request waiver codes via firstname.lastname@example.org prior to submitting their film through WAB.
+DO NOT submit payment then request a waiver.
+NO REFUNDS WILL BE GRANTED.

 Failure to pay proper submission fees with your entry may result in disqualification.
 You will be notified of failure to pay via email and will be disqualified if payment has not been submitted within 5 business days.